qleet/user-docs/docs/guides/qleet-authentication.md

     Hi, please verify your account by using the following code: 894367, URL: http://localhost:31500/kratos/self-service/verification?code=894367&flow=b7182149-5f2a-40e2-b7e9-be59ce608171
     ```

+1. You can alternatively use the link in the email as is via the following command:

+    ```bash
+    qleetctl verify user --account $accountName --link "http://localhost:31500/kratos/self-service/verification?code=894367&flow=b7182149-5f2a-40e2-b7e9-be59ce608171"
+    ```

-1. Update your environment variables with the `code` and `flow` values from the email
+1. Alternatively, Update your environment variables with the `code` and `flow` values from the email

     ```bash
     export code=894367